 - Do not give a statement to anyone other than the police

-- Do not sign any kind of waiver, or other document, without consulting your Los Angeles car accident attorney
+- Do not sign any kind of waiver, or other documents, without consulting your Los Angeles car accident attorney

 To discuss your car accident with a highly-skilled Los Angeles attorney, schedule your free initial consultation by calling us today on 818-610-8800.